 As the herd charges through winter unfazed by sub-zero temperatures and blowing snow, another milestone is on the horizon, patiently waiting for spring.
-The calves born on American Prairie Reserve this year should grow the herd to more than 500 animals!
+The calves born on the prairie this year should grow the herd to more than 500 animals!
 In case you needed motivation, you now have 500 reasons to experience this landscape like never before by planning your trip in 2015.

 Photo by Dennis Lingohr